bmeviauac01/datadriven/docs/lecture-notes/linq/index.md

 ```

 !!! note "Force evaluation"
-    If we want to force the execution at any given moment we usually use `.ToList()`.
-But this has to be considered first and only used when really necessary.
+    If we want to force the execution at any given moment, we usually use `.ToList()`.
+But this has to be considered first and only used when necessary.

 ## LINQ operations